scandyna/multidiagtools/README.md

 Translations
 ============

+Note: this section is not up to date.

 The library use Qt's translation system.
 For a introduction, a tutorial is available on Qt's documentation.
 In the translations subdirectory of source tree, some qmake project files are available.